vinireeis/nork_town/README.md

 }
 ```
 ~~~
-you can only link a car to a client_id that already exists
+you can only link a car to a customer_id that already exists
 ~~~

 ## Response